chetan705/LinkedIn-New/README.md

 LinkedIn Profile Scraper
-This project is a Python-based web scraper implemented in a Jupyter notebook (Linkedin.ipynb) that extracts data from a LinkedIn profile, including full name, job title, company, location, bio, skills, recent activity, job history, and company growth signals.
+This project is a Python-based web scraper implemented in a python file (app.py) that extracts data from a LinkedIn profile, including full name, job title, company, location, bio, skills, recent activity, job history, and company growth signals.
 The scraped data is displayed in the terminal (or Jupyter output cell) and saved as JSON (linkedin_profile.json) and CSV (linkedin_profile.csv) files in the project folder.

 Setup Instructions
 Follow these steps to set up and run the project:
 1. Clone or Download the Project

-Download the project files (Linkedin.ipynb and requirements.txt) to a local directory.
+Download the project files (app.py and requirements.txt) to a local directory.